Marble vs. Quartz countertops?

 I’m pretty sure a polished finish would mean less etching, but I really love the look of honed marble.

-However, I do plan on getting my counters resealed soon – we’ve been here almost six years and have not done this yet.
+However, I do plan on getting my counters resealed soon – we’ve been here almost seven years and have not done this yet.

 Hopefully resealing will remove some of the stains.